fedechiappero/freebitcoin-auto-bet/README.md

 ## Issues

 + When minBet is set in the textbox it's shows as E-notation (xe-x).
 Isn't critical, just weird to watch.
++ Sometimes in the statistics, the initial balance doesn't show up entirely.
+Isn't critical either.